Charles Herbert CHRISTIANSEN

 Though Charlie had been a mechanic in the RNZAF, he had an interest in flying and after the war he once attempted to learn to fly at Rukuhia under the instruction of Fenwick and Robertson, but his wife was against this so he gave up.

-He says during show days Stan Blackmore would fly in and out of the race course and take rides.
+He says during show days Stan Blackmore would fly in and out of the racecourse and take rides.
 He also remembers seeing Scotty Fraser parachuting into Taylor's Paddock.

-Connection with Cambridge: Charlie grew up and was educated in the Cambridge district, and worked here before and after the war. he remains a resident today.
+Connection with Cambridge: Charlie grew up and was educated in the Cambridge district, and worked here before and after the war.
+He remains a resident today.

 Home Airmen Roll of Honour